Laxmii: Release

 On the announcement of the first poster release, the film was scheduled for a release on 5 June 2020.
 But a new release date was announced in August 2019, where the film's release will be advanced to 22 May 2020, coinciding with the festival of Ramzan.
 The release was further postponed due to the COVID-19 pandemic, in which media reports speculated that the film will be released directly through streaming platforms.

 On 29 June 2020, Disney+ Hotstar conducted virtual press conference where Akshay Kumar announced that the film will release through the streaming platform, exclusively as part of Disney+ Hotstar Multiplex initiative which was a result of theatres being shut down due to COVID-19 pandemic.
 The rights to stream the film was sold to the platform, at an amount of nearly ₹1 billion.
 In September 2020, it was announced that the film will be scheduled for a release on 9 November 2020, coinciding with the eve of Diwali season and also before the final of the 13th edition of Indian Premier League happened on 10 November 2020.
 The film was also theatrically released on the same date in select overseas markets such as United Arab Emirates, Australia, New Zealand and Fiji.
 But the film was not released in theatres across India, with exhibitors stating that they will not screen films which initially released on OTT platforms.
 Irrespective of this, the premiere of Laxmii was held ahead of the release on 7 November 2020, at a multiplex theatre in New Delhi, with Akshay Kumar and Kiara Advani being present at the event.

 The official trailer of the film was released on 9 October 2020.
 The trailer which released through the official YouTube channel of Fox Star Hindi, had the makers disabling the likes and dislikes ratio of the trailer.
 Commentators believed that, this is due to the backlash received by Sadak 2, after its trailer became the second most-dlisked video, owing to the nepotism debate sparked after the suicide of Indian actor Sushant Singh Rajput.
 On a positive note, the film's trailer crossed more than 70 million views within 24 hours of its release.

+Controversy

 While the film was originally titled Laxmmi Bomb, the film's title was altered due to legal notice sent to the filmmakers on behalf of Shri Rajput Karni Sena.
 According to the notice, the film's title was considered to be disrespectful to Goddess Lakshmi, thereby hurting Hindu community's sentiments.
 The notice also demanded a change in the film's title and said that the current one sends out a wrong message to the society.
 On 29 October 2020, the film's title was changed to Laxmii.